acalvino4/twig-embed-implicit-default/README.md

 </div>
 ```

-The implicit default content needs to be placed _before_ any explicit blocks:
+The implicit default content needs to be placed _before_ any explicit blocks (See [this issue](https://github.com/acalvino4/twig-embed-implicit-default/issues/1)):

 ```twig
 {# Will throw error: "A template that extends another one cannot include content outside Twig blocks." #}